USD ($)

 ● Minimize Monetary Cost

-The Total Length field tells us how big the IP packet is (in bytes) which includes header and data payload.
+The Total Length field tells us how big the IP packet is (in bytes), which includes the header and data payload.
 By using the Total Length and another field called the Header Length, we can figure out where the header ends and where the actual data begins.

 It is a 16-bit field, meaning the largest packet size it can handle is 65,535 bytes.
 If a packet is too big for the network, the packet gets broken into smaller pieces called fragments.
 Each fragment is sent separately but can be reassembled at the destination.